JuanCrg90/Clean-Code-Notes/README.md

 <h1>Chapter 13 -  Concurrency</h1>
 </a>

 Concurrence is a decoupling strategy.
-It helps us decouple what gets fone from when it gets done.
+It helps us decouple what gets done from when it gets done.
 In single-threaded applications what and when are so strongly coupled that the state of the entire application can often be determined by looking at the stack backtrace.
 A programmer who debugs such a system can set a breakpoint, or a sequence of breakpoints, and know the state of the system by which breakpoints are hit.

 Decoupling what from when can dramatically improve both the throughput and structures of an application.
-From a structural point of view the application looks like many lit- tle collaborating computers rather than one big main loop.
+From a structural point of view the application looks like many little collaborating computers rather than one big main loop.
 This can make the system easier to understand and offers some powerful ways to separate concerns.

 ## Miths and Misconceptions